Shuffle Algebras and Non-Commutative Probability for Pairs of Faces: Lie theory of two-faced independences

-The result is obtained upon changing the summation variable of the second sum to $[t]_1\setminus I$ in the above equality. \end{proof} \begin{theorem} Pick a linear form $k \in {\sf m}(S)$.
+The result is obtained upon changing the summation variable of the second sum to $[t]_1\setminus I$ in the above equality. \end{proof} \begin{Theorem} Pick a linear form $k \in \shalII$.
 For any word $w\in \IWc(t)$, $t\in \SWc$, the following formula holds:

-\end{theorem} \begin{proof} Pick a linear form $k\in{\sf m}(S)$.
-The equality between the left, right half-dendriform exponentials and the dendriform exponential is a corollary of \Cref{eqn:trivial}.
-We prove next the last equality in \eqref{eqn:formulaclassical} by using the left half-dendriform fixed point equation.
+\end{Theorem} \begin{proof} Pick a linear form $k\in\shalII$.
+The equality between the left and right half-shuffle exponentials and the full shuffle exponential is a corollary of Proposition~\ref{prop:trivial}.
+This is a direct application of Theorem 18 in \cite{EbrahimiFardPatras2019applications}: $\Omega^{\prime}={\rm id}$.

+We prove next the last equality in \eqref{eqn:formulaclassical} by using the left half-shuffle fixed point equation.
 To that end, denote by $G$ the linear functional on $\CC \IWc$ whose values are prescribed by the rightmost terms in \eqref{eqn:formulaclassical}.
-The proof proceeds from the same lines of arguments we used to prove \Cref{thm:lefthalfdendriform} and \Cref{thm:dendriformexpo}.
+The proof proceeds from the same lines of arguments we used to prove Theorem~\ref{thm:lefthalfshuffle} and Theorem~\ref{thm:shuffleexpo}.
 The result trivially holds for incomplete words $w$ with $|[w]_1| = 1$.
-Pick an integer $N\geq 1$ and assume that the result holds for incompelte words $w$ with $|[w]_1| \leq N$.
+Pick an integer $N\geq 1$ and assume that the result holds for incomplete words $w$ with $|[w]_1| \leq N$.
 Pick a translucent word $t\in\SWc$ and a word $w \in \IWc(t)$ with $|[w]_1| = N+1$ then